FrankieWilson1/alx-files-manager/README.md

 ## API Endpoints
 * #### POST /auth/login
-  Authenticate user and recieve a token
+  Authenticate user and receive a token
 * #### GET/files
   Retrieve a list of all files
 * #### POST/files/upload
   Upload a new file
 * #### GET/files/:id
-  Permissions of specific file.
+  Retrieve details and permissions for a specific file.
 * #### GET/files/:id/thumbnail
   Generate and retrieve thumbnail for an image